 - refrigerator vs water cooler

-With all these differences, it is easy to understand why the lines between home and work are so easily blurred for work at home entrepreneurs.
-In addition, modern laptops, tablets, and smartphones make it possible for work at home entrepreneurs to work from any room in the house or even in the backyard by the pool.
+With all these differences, it is easy to understand why the lines between home and work are so easily blurred for work-at-home entrepreneurs.
+In addition, modern laptops, tablets, and smartphones make it possible for work-at-home entrepreneurs to work from any room in the house or even in the backyard by the pool.

 One of the best things a work home entrepreneur can do to balance work and home is to set time limits.
 When an entrepreneur has set hours for work and home, she has taken a first step towards balancing work and home.
 After all, you cannot balance two things if you don’t know where each begins and ends.

 Take the time to put the schedule in writing.
-When the schedule is in writing you can exam it, adjust it, and live with it.
+When the schedule is in writing you can examine it, adjust it, and live with it.
 Look at your schedule carefully.
 Do you have sufficient time set aside for work Did you save enough hours and hours at the right times to meet personal and familial obligations?
 If it doesn’t look good on paper, it is not going to be good in real life.

 Once your schedule looks good on paper, start living it.
 Start following the schedule you have created.
 How does the schedule work for you?
 Do the start and end times for work make sense?
 Or would you be more productive and thus profitable if you started work three hours later or two hours earlier?
 Do you have sufficient time for yourself and your family?